-A breakthrough for signal recovery is to construct messagepassing (MP) that is Bayes-optimal in the large system limit, where the input and output dimensions N and M tend to infinity while the compression rate $\delta = M/N$ is kept constant.
+A breakthrough for signal recovery is to construct messagepassing (MP) that is Bayes-optimal in the large system limit,

-Manuscript received April , 2017.
-The author was in part supported by the Grant-in-Aid for Exploratory Research (JSPS KAKENHI Grant Number 15K13987), Japan and by the Grant-in-Aid for Scientific Research (B) (JSPS KAKENHI Grant Number 18H01441), Japan.
-The material in this paper was presented in part at 2017 IEEE International Symposium on Information Theory, Aachen, Germany, Jun.
-2017 [1].
+Manuscript received April 5, 2017; revised May 20, 2019; accepted August 8, 2019.
+Date of publication October 11, 2019; date of current version December 23, 2019.
+This work was supported in part by the Grant-in-Aid for Exploratory Research (JSPS KAKENHI), Japan, under Grant 15K13987 and in part by the Grant-in-Aid for Scientific Research (B) (JSPS KAKENHI), Japan, under Grant 18H01441.
+This article was presented in part at the 2017 IEEE International Symposium on Information Theory.

-K. Takeuchi is with the Department of Electrical and Electronic Information Engineering, Toyohashi University of Technology, Aichi 441-8580, Japan (email: takeuchi@ee.tut.ac.jp).
+The author is with the Department of Electrical and Electronic Information Engineering, Toyohashi University of Technology, Toyohashi 441-8580, Japan (e-mail: takeuchi@ee.tut.ac.jp).